 The vital thing to know here is that there are two types of leads because the terms of marketing and sales carry different characteristics within themselves:

-Marketing Qualified Leads (MQLs) are the potential prospects that you were able to entice their interests.
-Whereas Sales Qualified Leads (SQLs) are the customers who have engaged with your business. (downloaded an e-book, purchased a product or made a reservation)
+Marketing Qualified Leads (MQLs) are the potential prospects that you were able to entice.
+Whereas Sales Qualified Leads (SQLs) are customers who have engaged with your business. (downloaded an e-book, purchased a product or made a reservation)

 Cost per Lead or CPL is one of the most used metrics to evaluate the efficiency of a digital marketing campaign.
 And the formula of CPL is very straightforward: